swo/stats-book/docs/generating_functions.md

 \mathbb{E}[X^\mathrm{s}] = \frac{1}{\lambda} \int_0^\infty y^2 e^{-y} \,dy = \frac{2}{\lambda} = 2 \mathbb{E}[X]
 ```

+(This integral relied on multiple applications of integration by parts, which worked in this specific example, for the exponential distribution.)

 Because each infectee lands, on average, in the middle of the infector's infectious period, then the average time to infection is $\mathbb{E}[X]$, that is, equal to the average duration of infectiousness.

 ### Size bias with CFs